Schefflera is an attractive houseplant that requires minimum upkeep.

 This houseplant is quite sought after as it makes for a gorgeous ornamental display.

-There are different varieties of the dracaena, varying from the size of leaves and stems.
+There are different varieties of the dracaena, varying in the size of leaves and stems.

 The striking appearance of the plant is not the only appealing feature of the plant; it is also extremely easy to care for, and depending on the variety, it can also be inexpensive to grow!